-A year after we got married, my husband’s job moved us to Phoenix.
-We had both spent most of our lives in Washington state, enjoying four distinct seasons, whereas Phoenix has only two seasons: warm-hot and surface-of-the-sun.
+About a year after we got married, my husband’s job moved us to Phoenix.
+We had both spent most of our lives in Washington state, enjoying four distinct seasons and loving it.
+Phoenix has only two seasons: warmish-hot and surface-of-the-sun.

-Our first October there, my mom sent me a care package.
-I opened the box to find it stuffed with bright orange leaves from home and nothing else.
-Mom understood.
+Our first October in Arizona, my mom sent me a care package—a box stuffed with bright orange leaves from home and nothing else.
+My mom understood.
 I cried.

-I’ve always loved fall.
-When I was a child, it meant back-to-school, which nerdy little me adored.
+See, I’ve always loved fall.
+When I was a child, fall meant back-to-school, which nerdy little me absolutely adored.
 I lived to organize my new school supplies the night before school started.
 Fall was full of fresh starts, the smell of pencils and erasers, and endless possibilities.
-It still is.
+It still feels like that for me.

-I love the feel of fall.
-The way greens turn to golds and reds, the sunlight changes, and everything gets bathed in a warm hue.
-The cute boots and scarves and pumpkin spice everywhere.
-The cloudy days when all you want to do is curl up on the couch with a cup of tea and a good book.
+It’s always been the feel of fall that I love.
+The way greens turn to golds and reds, the way the sunlight changes, and the way everything gets bathed in a warm hue.
+Cute boots and sweaters and pumpkin spice everywhere.
+Cloudy days when all you want to do is curl up on the couch with a cup of tea and a good book.

-But as I get older, I appreciate fall for more than the aesthetics and nostaliga of it all.
+But as I get older, I find myself appreciating fall for more than the aesthetics and nostalgia of it all.